YaleFeng/Getting-and-Cleaning-data/CODEBOOK.md

 # Descriptions

 ## Identififiers
-The first two columns - Subject and Activity - are Identifiers.
 * Subject: the ID of the Subject
 * Activity: the Name of the Activity performed by the subject when measurements were taken